bright/new-www/content/jobs/devops-engineer.md

 We are a [team of talented developers, designers, managers and marketers from Gdańsk who value and apply the policy of trust and continuous feedback](/about-us/team/).
 We focus on cutting-edge technologies, innovations, and try to find simple structure in complex things.

 We support and share responsibility with the members of our team.
 We also actively take responsibility for our own self-development.
 Positive attitude, flexibility and client orientation are elemental parts of our culture.

+## about the role

+We are looking now for a DevOps who has already had experience with AWS and would like to work with our experienced and ambitious development team.
+What counts is your positive mindset, analytical thinking ability as well as communication skills.

+**Starting projects:**

+1) [The existing web therapy application](https://circlesup.com/) where people can sign up and join particular groups of support led by professional therapists.
+The goal of the app is to make support accessible and affordable to everyone.
+Sharing and listening to others with the same pain, issue, or challenge, is extremely therapeutic.
+Circles that you find in the application are safe spaces to receive and give support.
+Currently the team is working on a redesign of the facilitating panel and data transfer optimisation.

+2) The application is **a new next generation passwordless authentication service that is used by millions of users worldwide, on a daily basis.** It is working on identity protection by using the latest trends in biometric technology, thanks to that users can gain access to accounts with just one touch.

 ## what you will do